 All freshmen are guaranteed housing and can select their room online via wildcat web on June 5th once the $200 room deposit is paid.
 Returning students may participate in Room Selection which occurs in March, after paying their $200 deposit.
-Any returning students who have not gone through room selection and would like housing may pay their $200 deposit and contact firstname.lastname@example.org to be placed on the waitlist.
+Any returning students who have not gone through room selection and would like housing may pay their $200 deposit and contact firstname.lastname@example.org to be placed on the waiting list.

 Can you waive my Housing Deposit?

 No. As demand for housing is tremendous, the deposit is the only mechanism we have for insuring that an applicant will continue to be committed to staying in our residence halls.
-The deposit allows us to provide some motivation to those who will ultimately cancel their housing application to do so early in order to allow us to accommodate the needs of those on the waitlist.
+The deposit allows us to provide some motivation to those who will ultimately cancel their housing application to do so early in order to allow us to accommodate the needs of those on the waiting list.

 I am not a current resident; can I apply for housing for the spring semester?